by: Zank, CEO of Bennett Data Science

 Let’s look at the simple case of recommending products to users at an e-commerce site for Acme Corp.
 Let’s say Acme has hundreds of thousands of customers and tens of thousands of products.
 It wouldn’t surprise me at all if Acme wasn’t using predictive analytics; after all, the majority of e-commerce storefronts don’t do any intelligent personalization.

 After all, at that scale, it’s not trivial to build an intelligent recommender that provides unique messaging to each user.
-Yet that’s exactly what is expected by shoppers today.
+Yet that’s exactly what shoppers expect today.

-Amazon has raised the bar, so that two day shipping and highly-personalized product offerings are the norm.
+Amazon raised the bar, so that two-day shipping and highly-personalized product offerings are the norm.
 I can’t help you much with the shipping part, but I can tell you a bit more about personalization!

 The goal of good personalization, be it for product recommendations, marketing messages, super-user prediction or churn, is to develop predictive models that provide and crystal ball, accurate for each user, under each situation.